-Every new or inexperienced female shooter I take to the gun range, even before picking up a gun asks, “How badly is it going to kick?”
+Every new or inexperienced female shooter I take to the gun range, even before picking up a firearm asks, “How badly is it going to kick?”
 As soon as they ask, I know there is a high probability that hitting where they aim is going to be problematic.
-If you have prematurely psyched yourself up that the gun is going to hurt, you have the tendency flinch when you pull the trigger.
+If you have prematurely psyched yourself up that the gun is going to hurt, you have the tendency to flinch when you pull the trigger.
 We call this anticipating the recoil.
 Anticipating the recoil will negatively affect accuracy.

 As a side note, I have never had a man ask me this question; I am pretty sure it has something to do with the same reasons you guys never ask for directions.
 Just to let you know, flinching or anticipating recoil — the technical term is heeling — is an extremely normal and incredibly common issue, even for experienced shooters.

 One of the reasons why we flinch is our subconscious reaction to the mechanical actions of the gun when pulling the trigger.
 Anticipating the gun’s recoil, may cause you to push the gun forward, break your wrist up or down, or tighten your grip on the gun.
 I have even seen people close both eyes!
 You may not even be aware you are doing these things.

 Ball and Dummy Drill

 Have an experienced shooting partner load your pistol’s magazine or revolver’s cylinder with both dummy rounds or snap caps and live ammunition randomly.
-When performing the Ball and Dummy Drill, do not concern yourself with speed, but instead focus on proper grip, stance and in particular your sight alignment and trigger control.
+When performing the Ball and Dummy Drill, do not concern yourself with speed, but instead focus on proper grip, stance, and in particular your sight alignment and trigger control.

 When we get afraid, our bodies respond involuntarily and put us in fight or flight mode.
-Our heart beats quicker, our breathing becomes shallow and our muscles tense up in preparation for having to flee a particular situation.
+Our heart beats quicker, our breathing becomes shallow, and our muscles tense up in preparation for having to flee a particular situation.
 This reaction has the potential to turn anyone into a horrible marksman.
 If you work yourself up at the gun range, it is important to relax and breathe normally.

-2. Proper Stance
+Tip #2: Proper Stance

 Though you might have the inclination to lean away from the gun before you pull the trigger, this incorrect stance will not help your body favorably respond to the gun’s recoil.
 In fact, to aid in being able to handle the recoil better, you need to lean into the gun.
 Leaning into the gun, with a correct center of balance means your entire frame will absorb the recoil.

-3. Take the Pressure Off
+Tip #3: Take the Pressure Off

-4. Dry Fire
+Tip #4: Dry Fire

 I also encourage you to get proper training; take classes or attend a workshop.
 The more practice you get, the more you will be able to overcome anticipation and anxiety.